nosnoc/nosnoc/README.md

 # NOSNOC
-**NOSNOC** is an open source software package for NOnSmooth Numerical Optimal Control.
+**NOSNOC** is an open-source software package for NOnSmooth Numerical Optimal Control.

 You can use **NOSNOC**  from `MATLAB` or `python`.

 ## General
 It is a modular tool for numerically solving nonsmooth optimal control problems with Piecewise Smooth/Filippov Systems (PSS).
 It supports:
 1. Automatic discretization via the FESD method - high accuracy and correct sensitivities.
-(Note that standard time-stepping methods have only first order accuracy and wrong sensitivities even when they appear to be differentiable!)
+(Note that standard time-stepping methods have only first-order accuracy and wrong sensitivities even when they appear to be differentiable!)

 2. Automatic reformulations of systems with state jumps (e.g. contact problems) via time-freezing into Filippov systems/PSS.
-(enables high accuracy even for system with state jumps)
+(enables high accuracy even for systems with state jumps)

 3. Solving the nonsmooth nonlinear programs via homotopy methods.
 Enables the use of off-the-shelf solvers like IPOPT.